-This assumption is based on the latest study carried out by the Company at the end of 2013 and adjusted following a limited study at the end of 2020.
+This assumption is based on the latest study carried out by the Company at the end of 2013 and adjusted following a limited study at the end of the current reporting period.

 (ii) Change in assumptions and methods

 Best-estimate assumptions are reassessed for each reporting period as described in Note 16 b. (i).